Honda Accord years to avoid — most common problems

 If you are buying a sixth-generation Honda Accord, it’s best to stay away from the 1999 to 2001 model years.
 While the last years of production are usually the best for most models and their generations, this isn’t the case with a sixth-gen Accord.

-These model years faced significant issues with the failing transmission, shifting issues, and EGR valve problems.
+These model years faced significant issues with failing transmission, shifting issues, and EGR valve problems.
 On top of that, some drivers have reported bad motor mounts and having to replace them after symptoms like harsh engine vibrations.

 Seventh-generation Honda Accord (2003-2007 model years)

 Most drivers swear by their 2.4-liter seventh-gen Honda Accords, and they have the full right to do it, especially with a manual transmission where the VTEC kicks in under your control.
-However, even this generation of Accord received a bit of complaint, especially concerning those mentioned airbags recalls.
+However, even this generation of Accord received a bit of complaint, especially concerning those mentioned airbag recalls.

-This turned down some drivers that didn’t want to bother checking whether the faulty inflators and airbag systems have been replaced.
+This turned down some drivers who didn’t want to bother checking whether the faulty inflators and airbag systems have been replaced.
 Besides the airbag fault, there haven’t been any other reported problems with this generation, except for diesel variants with the first Honda’s diesel engine that required a bit more expensive servicing.

 Eighth-generation Honda Accord (2008 model year)